dotnetKyle/MinimalCommandLine/README.md

 mycommand "Foo" --my-option "Bar"
 ```

-Conventionally a `System.CommandLine.Argument` is created when the parameter is not optional and
+Conventionally a `System.CommandLine.Argument` is created when the parameter is required and
 a `System.CommandLine.Option` is created when the parameter is optional.

-### Modifying Conventions
+### Modifying Default Conventions:

-A simple command with two Arguments a required Argument and an optional Argument:
+A simple command with two Arguments: a required Argument and an optional Argument:

 ```csharp
 using System.CommandLine.Minimal;